Itsnaeem/Dice-Project-Client/README.md

 ### 2c.
 Infrastructure Automation with Terraform

 Automate the creation of AWS resources using Terraform.
 Place Terraform scripts in the "terraform" directory within both the client and server repositories.

+For this task, we need to install AWS CLI & Terraform in our host machine. then configure the aws.

+'''aws configure'''

 #### Terraform Configuration Files